Anomaly Detection via Mean Shift Density Enhancement: Mean Shift Density Enhancement

 \paragraph{Stopping criterion.} The mean-shift iterations are terminated using a simple convergence test.
 Let \(\delta_i^{(t)} = \lVert x_i^{(t)} - \mu_i^{(t)} \rVert\) denote the movement of point $x_i$ at iteration $t$.
 We monitor the average movement

 The algorithm stops either when a maximum number of iterations $T$ is reached or when the average movement falls below a small threshold $\tau$, $\bar{\delta}^{(t)} < \tau,$ indicating that the points have stabilized around the underlying density structure.
+The entire procedure is summarised in Algorithm~\ref{alg:msde_impl}.